 Whether you choose a diploma vs a degree or vice versa, you will have plenty of work opportunities with training as a medical assistant.
 The U.S. Bureau of Labor Statistics (BLS) categorizes medical assisting as a career that is growing much faster than other jobs.
 The agency estimates that between 2014 and 2024 the field will grow by 23 percent and will add over 138,000 new positions.
 This means finding a job after graduating will be fairly easy if you take the right steps.

-Health care in general is a growing field as the population of the country ages, but allied health workers, those workers like medical assistants that support doctors and nurses, are more in demand than ever.
-Opportunities for people with a medial assisting degree or diploma will be numerous for years to come and job security is something that you can look forward to in your new career.
+Health care, in general, is a growing field as the population of the country ages, but allied health workers, those workers like medical assistants that support doctors and nurses, are more in demand than ever.
+Opportunities for people with a medical assisting degree or diploma will be numerous for years to come and job security is something that you can look forward to in your new career.

 Great Salary Opportunities for all Medical Assistants

 The number of jobs available for trained medical assistants is growing, along with job security, but salaries are also worth considering.
 The median annual salary for a medical assistant in 2015 was $30,590.
 Those with a medical assistant degree may be able to earn more than someone with a medical assistant diploma, but there are likely to be variations depending on the employer, years of experience, location, and other factors.

 According to the BLS, the earners in the bottom ten percent of medical assistants are getting an average salary of $22,040.
 Those in the top ten percent of earners in the field make an average of $43,880 per year.
 The salary gap is wide, but there are many factors that go into determining what an individual will earn, including the level of education and diploma vs degree.